mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/render-engine-integration-introduction.md

 }
 ```

 Currently the wizard gives a public constructor that always assigns itself to the static Instance property.
-I think it is better to assign <strong>only</strong> when Instance is not set.
+I think it is better to assign **only** when Instance is not set.

 There are two mandatory functions to override.
 They have been added with default implementations that throw a NotImplementedException when called.
 For this example plug-in we are not going to bother with RenderWindow, so we'll just return with a success code.
 For now we'll do the same for Render(), but we'll using that to hook up our render engine.